 Paste the skill id in the Skill ID field below the Skill ID Verification.
 Ensure Enable is selected, which is the default and recommended setting.

-Download aepskill.zip from your Environment Variables GitHub repository and save the file somewhere on your computer as aepskill.zip.
+You’ll then see this.
+Download the AWS Alexa Lambda Code and save the zip file somewhere on your computer as aepskill.zip.

-Click on the Upload button.
 Pick the aepskill.zip you saved on your computer from the file browser dialog.
+Click Open.

-Add the key value pairs from the table below, so your Environment variables panel will look like below.
+Click Edit and add the required variables from the table below, so your Environment variables panel will look like this.

 Ensure you replace alexaBrandName, ldap and emailAddress with your specific configuration details.

-As a final step, we need to copy the Amazon Resource Name that represents this functionality to our skill.
+As a final step, you need to copy the Amazon Resource Name (ARN) that represents this functionality to our skill.

-In the AEP function definition screen, click on the copy icon right from the ARN - arm:aws.lambda:… text at the top right of the screen.
+Click on the copy icon right next to the ARN - arm:aws.lambda:… text as indicated.

-After we have setup invocation, intents, interfaces and endpoint, our final step is to build the final version of our skill.
+After you’ve setup invocation, intents, interfaces and endpoint, the final step is to build the final version of your skill.